Originally posted 2015-05-22 08:00:29.

-Judging by these projects (here, here, and here), I love making things using t-shirts!
+Judging by these projects (Making a Top out of a Man’s Tshirt, Turning Men’s Tshirts into Dresses, and How to Alter a Man’s Tshirt), I love making things using t-shirts!
 They are comfortable, economical, and are in abundance wherever you go!
 For this project, we are going to use the lower half of a shirt to make a t-shirt scarf.
 (The upper half will be saved for another project!)

 - T-shirt, any size

 - Long ruler or yardstick

 - Washable markers (<– affiliate link!)

 Wash and dry the t-shirt, especially if it is new.
 This removes any chemical sizing from the manufacturer.

 Lay the shirt on a flat surface.
 Use the ruler and a washable marker to draw a line across the shirt approximately 1″ below the sleeves.
 Cut the top of the shirt away and put it in a safe place… We’ll make another project with it later!